Research

-My current research deals with the causes and consequences of political trust.
-The issues I will explore include the effects of economic, institutional, and democratic performance on political trust, their relative importance and differences across countries; and the association between political polarization and political trust.
-The grant is funded by the Polish National Science Centre (2019/32/C/HS6/00421).
+My current research deals with the causes and consequences of political trust and political polarization.
+The issues I explore include the effects of economic, institutional, and democratic performance on political trust, their relative importance and differences across countries.
+Another part of this research focuses on the association between polarization and trust, and their consequences for political participation and engagement.
+The grant is funded by the Polish National Science Centre (2019/32/C/HS6/00421 and 2022/04/Y/HS6/00024).

 Methodologically, I am particularly interested in model-based approaches to ex post harmonization of cross-national surveys, and ways of incorporating cross-surveys in measurement and sample representativeness in the models rather than by recoding or other ad hoc adjustments.
 I’m also working on tools that facilitate ex-post harmonzation of survey data.